 Determine available disk space

-You can see the amount of available disk space you have on Robot.
+You can see the amount of available disk space you have on Hetzner Console.
 The amount you see there is updated approximately every 10 minutes.

 Via SFTP